-Festive Holiday Foods for Friends and Family
+Festive Holiday Recipes for Friends and Family

-Whether you’re hosting a large gathering over the holidays, or hoping to make some festive, edible gifts, these recipes are sure to be a hit!
+Whether you’re hosting a large gathering over the holidays, or hoping to make some festive, edible gifts, these holiday recipes are sure to be a hit!

 Caramel Nut Logs

 - 1 (7 oz.) jar marshmallow creme

 - 4.5-5 c. powdered sugar